How to Start a Handyman Business: Escape Your 9 to 5 With a Trade

 You could get some insightful and valuable information on practical matters, such as planning your day, where to find the best supplies, invoicing clients, and getting paid.

-Consider Buying A Franchise.
+Consider Buying A Franchise (it's possible there are franchises under $5k).
 Handyman franchises can be successful if their processes work well.
 It is beyond the scope of this article to dig deeper into the subject, but this avenue is worth exploring.

 Make Sure There’s Demand for Your Services